violetasdev/violetasdev/README.md

 Experienced in data analysis, applied AI research, cloud-based solutions, microservices software development, and technical leadership.
 My career journey spans:

-- Microservices development and integration in production-ready environments
+- Service-oriented architecture development and integration in production-ready environments
 - Data warehouse design and management, and ETL pipelines for finance, customer service, sensor data, and inventory industries.
 - Building data-driven solutions and developing machine learning models for research in robotics and sensors
 - Leading technical teams, managing projects for finance, education, inventory, and customer service
-- Collaborating with international teams across Latinoamerica, Europe and Japan
+- Collaborating with international teams across Latin America, Europe and Japan

 ---